-Abraham Baldwin Agricultural College is an equal opportunity employer for all employees and applicants for employment without regard to race, color, sex, or national origin.
+Abraham Baldwin Agricultural College is an equal opportunity employer for all employees and applicants for employment without regard to race, color, sex, religion, or national origin, or handicap of the individual.

 STUDENT RESPONSIBILITY

 It is the responsibility of the students to read this catalog, official announcements, official bulletin boards, the Student's Handbook, and otherwise to inform himself completely in regard to his program of studies, credits, degree requirements, quality points, and other facts relating to life at the College.